How does disk sanitization in ONTAP help to prevent recovery of data?

 Description

-The disk sanitization feature in ONTAP overwrites and prevents data from being recovered on physical media according to NIST SP 800-88r1 guidelines for media sanitization.
+The disk sanitization feature in ONTAP overwrites or cryptographically erases data so that it cannot be recovered from the physical media, in alignment with NIST SP 800‑88r1 and NIST SP 800-88r2 guidelines for media sanitization.

 - Disk sanitization is commonly performed in instances where there was either a data spill (classified or sensitive data that ends up in an unsecure location) or when physical media is being returned or removed from production.